Fans return to PGA Tour this week in Bermuda while questions about safety persist

 That’s where the real test will come.

-The tour has not allowed fans since its return from a three-month break due to the pandemic in June.
+The tour has not formally allowed fans at any U.S. tournament since its return from a three-month break due to the pandemic in June.
 The PGA Championship and U.S. Open were played without spectators, and the Masters won’t have them when it’s played next month.
-But next week’s Houston Open will also allow fans on site, capping its capacity at 2,000 spectators per day.
+But next week’s Vivint Houston Open will also allow fans on site, capping its capacity at 2,000 spectators per day.

 Fans leave last year's Houston Open during a weather delay.
 As many as 2,000 will be on the grounds for this year's event.

 Meanwhile, the number of coronavirus cases across the country are at an all-time high.
 After a drop in new cases in September, the U.S. is now averaging nearly 70,000 new cases per day.
 Hospitalizations are also up in many states, including Texas.
 And while Houston hasn’t yet seen a big spike that other parts of the state have, the numbers are trending upward.
-On Monday, more than 6,500 new cases were reported, up from just over 4,600 the Monday prior and more than double the number from two weeks earlier.
+On Monday, more than 6,500 new cases were reported, up from a little more than 4,600 the Monday prior and more than double the number from two weeks earlier.

 Experts also say another surge may be coming to Houston.